 But your mission won’t inspire anyone to act on your behalf if it’s insincere.
 Indeed, if your mission is not authentic, customers and partners will see right through it.
 And the perception that a brand is disingenuously supporting a cause can be damaging, for an example look no further than Pepsi’s disastrous commentary on the fight against racial injustice (in an ad featuring Kendall Jenner).

-A brand mission can come from many places, but as long as it’s authentic, it will open for your brand a powerful channel to gaining organic traffic.
+A brand mission can come from many places, but as long as it’s authentic, it will open a powerful channel to gaining organic traffic for your brand.

 Interested in developing a Mission-Driven SEO campaign?
-Drop us a line to get started.
+Learn more about Fire&Spark’s eCommerce SEO services.